Teaching the Holocaust with Visual Art

-Nevertheless, a welath of resources are available to teach about the Holocaust using art made by victims and survivors.
+Nevertheless, a wealth of resources are available to teach about the Holocaust using art made by victims and survivors.

-CHGS collections include artwork created by victims and survivors of the Holocaust.
-Below are links to selected materials, which include image scans, biographical information of artists, and other relevant information.
+CHGS has curated exhibitions that include artwork created by victims and survivors of the Holocaust.
+Below are links to selected materials from previous exhibitions, which include image scans, biographical information of artists, and other relevant information.

 Art Created by Perpetrators